bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
-Sets number of shots to wait before `WAIT` is satisfied. nwait = 0 indicates na.
+`NWAIT` sets the number of shots to wait before `WAIT` is satisfied.
+If nwait is omitted RNMR will prompt for it with the current value as a default.
+If nwait is set to 0 `WAIT` will wait for na shots as set and displayed by the `NA` command.

 # O
 ---